 The fundamental principle which underpins our vision and the policies in this plan is that of sustainable development.
-This means:
+This means :

-- achieving simultaneous and carefully balanced progress in pursuit of economic, social and environmental objectives - not prioritising one of these issues at the expense of the others; - considering the long term legacy of our actions - ensuring that young people and generations to come can enjoy a quality of life at least as good as that we enjoy in Saddleworth today; - having a wide geographic perspective recognising that our local actions can have much wider impacts.
+- achieving simultaneous and carefully balanced progress in pursuit of economic, social and environmental objectives - not prioritising one of these issues at the expense of the others; - considering the long term legacy of our actions ensuring that young people and generations to come can enjoy a quality of life at least as good as that we enjoy in Saddleworth today, and that the biodiversity of the area is further enhanced; - having a wide geographic perspective recognising that our local actions can have much wider impacts.
 Climate change is just one example.